 Pastor Francis Chong Tat Kong 張德康 (Pinyin Zhang Dekang), or T.K.
-Chong, as he was usually known, was born in Taiping, Malaysia, on 21 February 1919.
+Chong, as he was usually known, was born in Taiping, Malaysia, on 20 February 1919.
 As a young boy growing up in Taiping, he attended Catholic schools and served as an altar boy at the local parish.
 His life was care free until his mother who was a nurse was infected with Diphtheria and died while he was at a young age.
-He was taken care of by his uncles and aunties and grew up among his many cousins.
-Most of his childhood and schooling were spent in Perak and Ipoh in Malaysia.
+He was taken care of by his uncles and aunties and grew up with his many cousins.
+Most of his childhood and schooling were spent in Ipoh, Perak, Malaysia.

 At the completion of high school, he taught at Kampar, Malaysia for a couple of years.
 In August 1943, he married his cousin and confidante Cecilia Nyuk Sim Choong 張玉心.
 They have five daughters.
 From the eldest to the youngest, they are: Ruth, Maureen, Esther, Cecilia, and Hannah.

-In 1948, he moved his young family (the two eldest daughters, Ruth and Maureen had joined the family) to Kuala Lumpur, Malaysia, where he worked at in the government’s Department of Public Relations.
+In 1948, he moved his young family (the two oldest daughters, Ruth and Maureen had joined the family) to Kuala Lumpur, Malaysia, where he worked in the government’s Department of Public Relations.
 His work was to dispatch by road and rail thousands of government papers to towns and villages.

 One evening, as he was reading the local newspaper, his eyes fell on an advertisement which aroused his curiosity.
 This advertisement offered a free Bible correspondence course with no strings attached.
 The word ‘free’ attracted him as he loved any free give aways!
 When the Voice of Prophesy lessons arrived he immediately began to study them.
 He was impressed that every truth in the lesson was supported by the Bible.
 He was hungry to learn more and could not resist writing to the Voice of Prophesy to send eight or ten lesson at one time.